osalvador/ReplicaDB/.github/instructions/test-patterns.instructions.md

 - Do not use broad Surefire wildcards before their expansion is known; select explicit classes for focused validation.
 - Do not mutate shared Testcontainers state without an isolated schema or cleanup boundary.
 - Do not put credentials, real endpoints, or resolved secrets in fixtures or test output.
+- Do not use mocked databases to claim lease/concurrency behavior, application timestamps for database-time eligibility, or broad selectors before their expansion is known.

 ## Contradiction Check
 ⚠️ Baseline unavailable: `inditex.instructions.md` and `amiga-*.instructions.md` were not present, and the AMIGA documentation search was unavailable.
 No project override was recorded; copy the baseline files before the next context regeneration.